blakeblackshear/frigate/README.md

 - CPU Model: `/cpu_model.tflite`
 - EdgeTPU Model: `/edgetpu_model.tflite`
 - Labels: `/labelmap.txt`

+You also need to update the model width/height in the config if they differ from the defaults.

 ### Customizing the Labelmap
 The labelmap can be customized to your needs.
 A common reason to do this is to combine multiple object types that are easily confused when you don't need to be as granular such as car/truck.
 You must retain the same number of labels, but you can change the names.
 To change: